MarioWicaksono17/bi-rate-to-inflation-analysis/README.md

-# Impact of BI Rate Changes on Inflation (2016–2025)
+# BI Rate and Inflation Dynamics Using Time-Series Analysis (2016–2025)

 ## 📌 Project Overview